contiamo/operational-ui/src/useInterval/README.md

 #### Immediate argument

-If you need your callback to be delayed for an extended period of time, but you want it to trigger imediatley upon mounting, then pass in immediate.
+If you need your callback to be delayed for an extended period of time, but you want it to trigger immediately upon mounting, then pass in immediate as the third argument.

 ```jsx
 function MyComp() {
   const [inverted, setInvert] = useState(false)
   const [inverted2, setInvert2] = useState(false)

   // Invert colors Immediately